 Vaccinating dogs against rabies has been proven to stop the spread of the disease to people and saves the lives of humans and dogs.

-Our ultimate aim is to eradicate rabies from the world by 2030 - the Year of the Dog.
+Our ultimate aim is to eradicate rabies from the world by 2030.
 We launched the programme in the rabies hotspot of the world – India where a third of all deaths are reported to occur.

-- In September 2013, Mission Rabies travelled across India with the world's most high-tech, all-terrain mobile veterinary hospital and vaccinated 60,000 dogs in 12 rabies hotspots in just 30 days.
+- In September 2013, Mission Rabies travelled across India with the world's most high-tech, all-terrain mobile veterinary hospital and vaccinated over 60,000 dogs in 12 rabies hotspots in just 28 days.

 - We proved we could do it with startling mass vaccination statistics; joined by vets and volunteers from across the globe, all wanting to be part of this incredible mission.